 If you’re looking for some singletrack enjoyment and summit climbs with minimal effort, then rest assured knowing that the bike has 29-inch wheels and an 80mm travel fork for overcoming trail obstacles.

-As when it comes to the assembly, the bike is shipped to you in an assembled state.
+When it comes to the assembly, the bike is shipped to you in an assembled state.
 95% of all parts will be in place, and you will be able to ride it.
 But with that said, some reviewers have noted that they found some issues with the assembly process, and they were obliged to take the bike to a shop to set it up fully.

 But putting aside these small issues and seeing that it’s less than $550, the Diamondback is without a doubt a great hardtail mountain bike for novices and intermediate bikers alike.